giriprakashk/M3_WIPER_CONTROL_SYSTEM/1_Requirements/README.md

 # High Level Requirements
 ID | Description | Status
 -- | -- | --
-HR_01 | It will LOCK the vehicle. | Implemted
+HR_01 | It will LOCK the vehicle. | Implemented
-HR_02 | It will unlock the vehicle. | Implemted
+HR_02 | It will unlock the vehicle. | Implemented
-HR_03 | It will turn on the wiper system. | Implemted HR_04 | It will turn off the wiper system. | Implemted
+HR_03 | It will turn on the wiper system. | Implemented HR_04 | It will turn off the wiper system. | Implemented
 # Low Level Requirements
 ID | Description | Status
 -- | -- | --
-LR_01 | ON LED RED - if the button is pushed ONCE. | Implemted LR_02 | OFF RED LED - if the button is pushed TWICE | Implemted LR_03 | ON BLUE,GREEN,ORANGE LEDS - if the button is pushed THREE TIMES | Implemted
+LR_01 | ON LED RED - if the button is pushed ONCE. | Implemented LR_02 | OFF RED LED - if the button is pushed TWICE | Implemented LR_03 | ON BLUE,GREEN,ORANGE LEDS - if the button is pushed THREE TIMES | Implemented
-LR_04 | ON ORANGE, GREEN, and BLUE LEDS - if the button is pushed FOUR times | Implemted
+LR_04 | ON ORANGE, GREEN, and BLUE LEDS - if the button is pushed FOUR times | Implemented